 Having that in mind, we understood that we could partially adopt some of the business logic that was created by the official Magento team as we built our progressive web apps.
 This is why our final choice was to create React apps for eCommerce stores.
 Importantly, though, it's worth noting that we've developed our Magento PWA projects both on the basis of the Magento PWA Studio tools and using just plain ReactJS.

-The final result of the developed Magento PWA is practically the same.
-Therefore, both of the paths are valid.
-From our experience, we can suggest that the option of is the option a dev team may choose if they haven't built progressive web apps before.
-What's for plain ReactJS PWA development, this approach can allow you to get rid of unnecessary abstractions and possible bugs that appear within the PWA Studio code.
+is the option a dev team may choose if they haven't built progressive web apps before.
+What's for plain ReactJS PWA development, this approach can allow you to get rid of unnecessary abstractions and possible bugs that appear within the PWA Studio code.2.
+Building a PWA on Magento: The Frontend Part

 As a short reminder, it is necessary to pay attention to both the frontend and the backend to build a progressive web application.
 This section of our Magento 2.3 PWA tutorial is devoted to frontend development.